orcasound/orcanode-monitor/docs/Design.md

 ## Web page front end

-The proposed web service would expose a web page that would display, for each node, the current state and potentially also the recent history of the state including % uptime over some time period.
+The web service exposes a web page that displays, for each node, the current state of the nodes, and a list of recent events (i.e., state changes in nodes).
+In the future, it could potentially also show the % uptime of each node over some time period.

 ## If-This-Then-That (IFTTT) Integration